QuickPay/ios-sdk/README.md

 })
 ```

 The last step is to use the `QPPaymentLink` to open the payment window.
-This is is done by parsing the paymentLink to the QuickPay class.
+This is done by passing the paymentLink to the QuickPay class.

 ```swift
 QuickPay.openLink(paymentLink: paymentLink, onCancel: {